kaboc/sqlp/README.md

 Struct fields need to be capitalized so that sqlp can access them.

 A tag is necessary only when the field name is not the same as the column name.
-In the above example, `col:"age"` can be omitted since columns are case insensitive in MySQL by default and `Age` and `age` are not distinguished.
+In the above example, `col:"age"` can be omitted since column names are case insensitive in MySQL by default and `Age` and `age` are not distinguished.

 Values are processed via [placeholders](#placeholders) internally and escaped to be safe.
 There is no need to worry about SQL injection.